Exploring the Resolution Copper Project

 Project Overview

-Deep within the heart of the earth, at depths ranging from 5,000 to 7,000 feet (1,500 to 2,130 meters) below the surface, lies the Resolution Copper deposit – a colossal untapped treasure trove.
+Deep within the heart of the earth, at depths ranging from 5,000 to 7,000 feet (1,500 to 2,130 meters) below the surface, lies the Resolution Copper Project – a colossal untapped treasure trove.
 This exceptional deposit, one of the largest undeveloped copper reservoirs globally, boasts an average copper grade of approximately 1.5%.
 This remarkable resource has the potential to revolutionize the copper industry.

 Unveiling the Copper Bounty